MervCodes

 limit_req_zone $binary_remote_addr zone=api:10m rate=10r/s;

-Apply the rate limit to specific locations:
+Apply rate limits to specific locations:

 location /api/ {